IDGCaptainRussia94/Terraria-SGAmod/README.md

 -All damage and crit boosts now affect Thorium modded damage types

--Action Cooldown Rate reductions are now multiplicative, meaning they cannot reduce the cooldown below 0
+-Action Cooldown Rate reductions now have a soft cap

 -Added some flavor text to the Jabb-a-wacky to hint how to get it